dendronhq/notesdir/README.rst

 About
 -----

+NOTE: this is a fork of https://pypi.org/project/notesdir/ to add Dendron related functionality

 Notesdir is a command-line tool to help you manage notes that are stored as regular files.
 It can assist with: